Heiltsuk Nation

-The Heiltsuk Nation (Heiltsuk: Haíɫzaqv) is a First Nations government in the Central Coast region of the Canadian province of British Columbia, centred on Campbell Island in the community of Bella Bella, British Columbia.
+The Heiltsuk Nation (Heiltsuk: Haíłzaqv) is a First Nations government in the Central Coast region of the Canadian province of British Columbia, centred on Campbell Island in the community of Bella Bella, British Columbia.
 The Heiltsuk people speak the Heiltsuk language, and were, like their language, and along with the neighbouring Haisla and Wuikinuxv (Owekeeno) peoples, incorrectly known in the past as the "Northern Kwakiutl".
 The Heiltsuk were also known as the Bella Bella, after their core community.

-The present day Heiltsuk First Nation is an amalgamation of 5 tribal groups who inhabited an area approximately 6000 square miles of the Central Coast of British Columbia.
+The present-day Heiltsuk First Nation is an amalgamation of five tribal groups who inhabited an area approximately 6000 square miles of the Central Coast of British Columbia.
 The Heiltsuk peoples lived off of both land and sea in the region between Milbanke Sound and Fisher Channel.
 Heiltsuk territories include numerous inlets, islands, peninsulas, mountains and valleys.
 Rivers and streams cascade into the sea through heavy forests and dense undergrowth.‘‘Oral traditions of the present-day Heiltsuk maintain that the first generation of their ancestors were "set-down" by the Maker in various places within Heiltsuk territory and were living here before the time of a Great Flood.’
 Geological evidence shows people have been living there continuously for the past 14,000 years.
 1,400 of the 2,200 Heiltsuk membership live on Campbell Island, which is approximately 78 nautical miles from the British Columbia mainland, and 98 nautical miles from Vancouver Island.